 - had a very siliconey feel and didn't set - the real foundation isn't slippery.
 Some say it's like Chanel's Vitalumiere Aqua in consistency, but I don't agree - it's not as slippery as VA

 - I felt the fake one on my skin very well - the real one is much lighter, although some may be able to feel it.
-Then you may thy the Serum Gel one
+Then you might want to try the Serum Gel one

 - expiery dates are copied,so there's no point checking them.
 Site for checking expiration dates by batch code (on bottom of foundation, 4 digits): http://checkcosmetic.net/

-- the packaging is very similar to the real one, so even if you have a real and fake standing side by side, you may not see any difference
+- the packaging is very similar to the real one, so even if you have a real and fake standing side by side, you might not see any difference

 BTW: I have had about 30 foundations till now and I have some reviews up for foundations, although there are many more to review.
 Click my use name, go to my reviews and choose "foundations" as category to sort them out :) Your're free to ask me questions if you want :]